Support & resources

 *Jazz Pharmaceuticals cannot guarantee coverage of EPIDIOLEX or payment of insurance claims.

-For information on comprehensive support programs to help with access and affordability for eligible patients taking EPIDIOLEX, including the EPIDIOLEX® Copay Savings Program, click here.
+For information on comprehensive support programs to help with access and affordability for eligible patients taking EPIDIOLEX, including the EPIDIOLEX® Copay Savings Program, visit the JazzCares website here.

 Connect with a JazzCares® Nurse Navigator